 The team listens to the recorder/ listeners sit together and discuss their notes.

 Team whole team is now asked to share some points of interest.

 The team is mixed evenly, composed of team members from both teams.
 They are asked to:

-- Discuss what they found useful about the team building process
+- Discuss what they found helpful about the team-building process

 - Identify 3 to 5 areas of collaboration that they have noticed throughout the team’s shared work